Mobility and Security Job Outlook: What You Need to Know

 All of this incredible growth comes with more serious implications that technology professionals at all levels need to be concerned with, and that’s security.
 In the last few weeks, we’ve seen firsthand examples of how vulnerable our networks are due to the IoT.

 With the nation already on edge due to security breaches tied to the presidential election, huge parts of the country experienced an Internet outage for several hours in late October.

 This was no ordinary disruption, but a coordinated attack that took advantage of the millions of devices out there with lax security barriers – yep, could have been your smart thermostat or your city’s street light system.
 While the perpetrators of the attack are still unknown, it certainly won’t be the last.

 What Are the Mobility and Security Career Implications?

 What does this mean for you as a technology professional?
 As companies respond to the IoT phenomenon and recognize the severity of the security risks at play, hiring is on the rise for this type of role.

 In fact, more than 80 percent of 600 global firms surveyed by Forrester and Zebra Technologies believe that IoT solutions will be the most strategic technology initiative for their organization in a decade.
 Also, VisionMobile’s IoT Megatrends illustrates just how quickly the need for these workers is growing, as the analyst firm’s report from just two years ago predicted there would be 4.5 million developers working on IoT [projects] by 2020.
 We’ve already hit and well surpassed that number, as its newer report finds that there will be 10 million developers working on IoT by 2020.

-Based on conversations I’ve had with our ever-growing roster of mobility clients, the roles in demand to support IoT initiatives vary depending on a company’s existing infrastructure, security needs and plans to implement it in the future.
-Some job title examples my team has recruited for recently include:
+Based on conversations I’ve had with our ever-growing roster of mobility clients, the roles in demand to support IoT initiatives vary depending on a company’s existing infrastructure, security needs, and plans to implement it in the future.
+Some job title examples my team has recruited recently include:

 Big data analyst